basiqio-oss/Basiq-docs/docs/PLatform/security/index.md

 BASIQ provides partners with a comprehensive suite of access methods to aggregate financial data efficiently.
 These options empower partners to retrieve and utilise data from various sources, enabling the development of innovative financial solutions tailored to their clients' needs.

-The **Web Connector**, also known as "screen scraping," securely shares login credentials to access a bank's internet banking portal and extract a user's accounts and transactions.
+The **Web Connector**, also known as Digital Data Capture (DDC) securely shares login credentials to access a bank's internet banking portal and extract a user's accounts and transactions.
 While effective, this method can be slower and susceptible to changes in the bank's portal, often prompting banks to reinforce security measures.

 BASIQ offers two versions of its API to ensure partners have flexible and adaptable data access options.
 Version 2 exclusively supports **Digital Data Capture (DDC)**, where data is accessed through screen scraping.
 In contrast, Version 3 supports both DDC and the **Consumer Data Right (CDR)**, enabling partners to seamlessly switch between methods and ensuring compliance with evolving data access standards and regulations.